solariun/CorePartition/README.md

 # Preemptive Threads

-This lib can, also, perform as Preemptive, but since the intent is a universal lib, I will leave it up to you, just define a timer to call CorePartition_Yield () a good lock and it will run.
+This lib can, also, perform as Preemptive, but since the intent is a universal lib, I will leave it up to you, just define a timer to call Cpx_Yield () a good lock and it will run.
 There is a example of how to do it.